bustedware/siagrafana/README.md

 1. `"id": null` root level of document
 2. `"uid": null` root level of document
 3. All of the `datasource.uid` should be set to `"uid": "<DSID>"`
+4. You can remove the `annoations` field from the top of the document

 # Donations